Will-ALVIDI/cppStartingKit/README.md

 I made this project because I found really hard to start C++ with Sublime Text.
 Mainly because the native support is, in my opinion, not really functional, the documentation not design for beginners and too many things are involved and are not entirely covered by forums and other ressources.

-I tried to collect every bit of useful informations from my own experience and centralised it in one major document.
+I tried to collect every bit of useful informations from my own experience and centralised it in this document.

 This guide covers the key points to start using Sublime Text 3 for C++ under Windows 7 x64.
 Things are pretty much the same depending on your version of Sublime Text and your operating system.